our top skin secrets to help you get your glow back

 know the difference between dry and dehydrated skin

-At first glance it might seem like dry and dehydrated skin are the same thing but trust us, they're not.
+Dry skin is a skin type, but dehydrated skin can be caused by certain lifestyle and environmental factors that anyone can experience.
 When your skin feels dry, it's natural to assume that you have dry skin but it could just be dehydrated.
-Both dry and dehydrated skin can cause flakiness, dullness, and can cause your skin to feel tight and itchy so it can be difficult to figure out what your skin is dealing with.
+Both dry and dehydrated skin can cause flakiness, dullness so it can be difficult to figure out what your skin is dealing with.

-Dehydrated skin refers to when your skin is lacking water, which can make it feel super oily and gross.
+Dehydrated skin refers to when your skin is lacking water, which can make it feel super oily.
 This can then cause you to freak the f**k out and use harsh oil removing products, which strips the skin of its natural oils, in turn making your skin overcompensate and freak the f**k out too.

 Our solution?
-Drink plenty of water and use a super hydrating oil (perhaps our prickly pear hydrating face + hair oil?) or moisturiser which should leave your skin protected, glowin' and flawless.
+Drink plenty of water (at least 8 glasses a day), eat more water-rich vegetable and fruits, such as watermelon, cucumbers, bananas, strawberries, spinach, iceberg lettuce, radishes and celery.
+To top it off use a super hydrating oil (perhaps our prickly pear hydrating face + hair oil?) or moisturiser which should leave your skin protected, glowin' and flawless.

 how about a massage?